funtoo/meta-repo/README.rst

 essentially git's flavor of 'symbolic links' to other repositories, so that a git repository can link to other repositories.

-Please note that meta-repo is currently in beta.
-If you use meta-repo at the moment, it should be for the primary purpose of testing meta-repo for Funtoo Linux.
-It will receive significantly fewer updates than our regular ports tree, so this if this concerns you, you should not be using meta-repo at this time.

 ---------------
 Using Meta-Repo
 ---------------